JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 * Generators for compiling [suspend functions](composing-suspending-functions.md) that improve the final bundle size and help with debugging.

-You can enable all the supported ES2015 features at once by adding a special compilation target, `es2015`, to your `build.gradle(.kts)` file:
+You can enable all the supported ES2015 features at once by adding the `es2015` compilation target to your `build.gradle(.kts)` file:

 ```kotlin